muratk5n/thirdwave/en/README.md

 H2 at $1.50/kg means 10.48 dollars/Gigajoules, in the range of the
 table [here](2022/02/costs-lcoe.md) that beats natgas.
 NG is still good, but Hysata's number is better.

 ---

-Good development
+Great development

 H2 View: "Breakthrough technology to enable hydrogen production of below $1.50/kg in Australia..
 Based in Australia, Hysata’s